NuclearKev/EET320-321/README.md

 # Testing the Accuracy of sleep() and usleep()

 ## Summary
-In this project, I will be measuring the accuracy of the unistd functions sleep and usleep.
-The goal of the project is not just to see how accurate the functions are but how accurate the DSO is and how long of a delay there is between setting an output pin high/low.
+In this project, I will be measuring the accuracy of the unistd (C) functions sleep and usleep.
+The goal of the project is not just to see how accurate the functions are but how accurate the DSO is and see how long it takes the board to run the functions and set the output pin high/low.

 The project will consist of 2 parts:
 *  ZYBO
 *  C#

+The ZYBO will use the private timer to measure the sleep period.
+This value will be shipped to C# after it is complete.
+C# will control the DSO to measure the on time of the signal coming out of the ZYBO.
+This is what I will demonstrate.

 ## Code
 The ZYBO project will basically accept some value from C# via serial then pass